swanjson/mentorJournal/README.md

 	- "lint was the name originally given to a particular program that flagged some suspicious and non-portable constructs (likely to be bugs) in C language source code.
 The term is now applied generically to tools that flag suspicious usage in software written in any computer language." -from Wikipedia
 - npx?
 	- npx is a npm package runner
 - What did i do with prettier?
-Why did that not install properly? (https://stackoverflow.com/questions/46058546/error-eacces-permission-denied-access-usr-lib-node-modules)
+Why was that throwing errors? (https://stackoverflow.com/questions/46058546/error-eacces-permission-denied-access-usr-lib-node-modules)

+Todo:
+- Watch tutorials
+- Set up project
+- Send Mike repos
+- Try to answer me own questions